ANNA KENDRICK (Poppy) has a variety of accomplishments that

 Independent Spirit Award for Best Supporting Actress for her work in the film.

-Kendrick made her feature film debut in director Todd Graff's Camp, a favorite
+She made her feature film debut in director Todd Graff's Camp, a favorite at the

-at the 2003 Sundance Film Festival.
-Her performance in the cult classic earned
+2003 Sundance Film Festival.
+Her performance in the cult classic earned her an

-Kendrick an Independent Spirit Awards nomination, as well as a Best Supporting
+Independent Spirit Awards nomination, as well as a Best Supporting Actress

 An accomplished theatre veteran, Kendrick began her career as Dinah Lord in the